 In addition to the two teammates sidelined for medical reasons, front tire changer Shayne Pipala and tire specialist Jamie Turski also joined the No. 4 team since July.
 Pipala joined the No. 4 team July 18 and Turski joined Sept.
 20.

 Each member of a NASCAR Cup Series team plays a vital role in the performance and overall success it is able to achieve on the racetrack – and the No. 4 team is no different.
 While the performance on the track has continued to function at a high level with new faces, it continues to get better every week as it continues to work together for a common goal.

-The .526-mile paperclip-shaped racetrack is the shortest on the NASCAR Cup Series circuit while its low banking and tight corners provide some of the closest and toughest competition on the schedule.
+This week, as they head to Martinsville, Harvick and the team will have their work cut out for them.
+The shortest track on the NASCAR Cup Series circuit has presented a challenge for the No. 4 team since 2014.
+The track’s low banking and tight corners provide some of the closest and toughest competition on the schedule.

-Due to the tight quarters, a racecar rarely finishes a race at Martinsville without a tire mark on the door or a few dents in the sheet metal.
+Due to the tight quarters, a racecar rarely finishes a race at Martinsville without at least a tire mark on the door or a few dents in the sheet metal.

 What makes it maddening for competitors is that they can race to the front of the field and stay there throughout the majority of the event, only to get shuffled back on a late-race restart if they wind up in the outside lane.

 Harvick and the No. 4 team suffered that very fate at Martinsville in April 2016, when he started 19th, raced to the front and led 72 laps before being stuck in the outside lane on consecutive late-race restarts, ultimately finishing 17th.